Best Friends Forever (sculpture): History

-Through location manager Carol Flaisher, Best Friends Forever received permit to be displayed at the east end of the National Mall, across the street from the United States Capitol Building, for the duration of its installation on Tuesday, September 23, until 8:00 PM Sunday, September 28.
+Through location manager Carol Flaisher, Best Friends Forever received permit to be displayed at the east end of the National Mall, across the street from the United States Capitol Building, for the duration of its installation on Tuesday, September 23, 2025, until 8:00 pm Sunday, September 28.
 This permit outlined that The Secret Handshake was to be notified with cause 24 hours prior to any premature removal, and the statue provided full-time security by United States Park Police (USPP).

-On the morning of September 24, at around 5:30 AM, several USPP vehicles arrived on-site, some noted by onlookers to be unmarked.
+On the morning of September 24, at around 5:30 am, several USPP vehicles arrived on-site, some noted by onlookers to be unmarked.
 Officers proceeded to dismantle Best Friends Forever, damaging it.
 Park Police told CBS through WUSA that the sculpture was removed due to not being in compliance with its permit, but did not show said permit or initially explain how it was in violation.
 An unidentified USPP officer was recorded telling civilians during the dismantling that the issue was due to the installation being "too big", despite there being larger and taller statues on display at the National Mall.

 Flaisher told USA Today that the removal of the statue was "unbelievable", stating that she "never had this problem" in her 40-year career as a location manager.
 Flaisher added that she and The Secret Handshake never received any advance notices, and were not informed of the apparent permit violation until they had already reacquired the sculpture's parts and attempted repair.

+On September 26, 2025, The Secret Handshake released a 3D model of the sculpture on Printables under a CC0 license, waiving all copyright and making the work public domain.
 A week after its removal, it was reported on October 2 during the 2025 United States federal government shutdown that the statue had been reinstalled on the National Mall.
 The statue was removed on October 5 upon the expiration of its permit.

 Reception

 Commenting on the statue, Stephen Colbert on The Late Show with Stephen Colbert joked about its realism and categorized it as a "victory for free speech" on par with the suspension of Jimmy Kimmel Live! being lifted.
-Following the sculpture's removal, Colbert went on to sarcastically thank the USPP "for protecting free speech for almost 24 hours".
+Following the sculpture's removal, Colbert went on to sarcastically thank the United States Park Police "for protecting free speech for almost 24 hours".

+Further installations

+In March of 2026, two further sculptures, King of the World and A Throne Fit for a King, would be installed at the National Mall, both also attributed to "The Secret Handshake" art group.